Piporono/CV-Final_project/README.md

 3. My approach

-After my initial test with the resnet18 in the guide, I decided to used deeper model.
+After my initial test with the resnet18 in the guide, I decided to use deeper model.
 I used resnet50 afterwards with some additional transformation.
 After around 100 epochs with a learning rate of 1e-3, I achieved around ~90% training accuracy and ~80% validation accuracy.
 However, as I pushed the result onto Kaggle, I only received ~54% accuracy with test set.